 - Federated identity configuration

-These omissions are intentional: the goal is to illustrate how IAM bindings are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each binding approach is wired, not provide drop-in access control modules.
 See the DNS Managed Zone IAM Binding resource reference for all available configuration options.

 Let's manage GCP Cloud DNS IAM Bindings